 Polymesh requires fees in POLYX for every on-chain transaction, and certain native functions have additional fees called protocol fees.
-Fees are split between node operators and the Network Treasury.
+Fees go 100% towards node operators.

 One of the primary uses for POLYX on Polymesh is for paying fees.

 Fees are charged in POLYX for all chain uses.
 Fees on Polymesh help to incentivize the growth and adoption of the ecosystem while also operating to protect the chain from denial-of-service or spam attacks.

 This blog post takes a look at the types of fees on Polymesh, how they are determined, and who receives the funds.

 All fees on Polymesh are paid in the networks’ native token, POLYX.
 There are two types of network fees:

 Every on-chain transaction on Polymesh must be paid for using POLYX.

 Transaction fees on Polymesh are charged for the transaction involved in any on-chain action, from sending POLYX to another user to renaming a portfolio to creating a security token.

 Here are a few sample fees for common transaction types:

 Transaction fees go 100% towards the block-producing node operator.
 This incentives node operators to help increase adoption of the network, as they’ll receive a commission of transaction fees from on-chain activity.